 For over a decade the legacy of Marilyn Mindell has lived on in this competition.
 Marilyn was a tireless and passionate advocate for music education in San Mateo County and was a supporter of PSO for many years.

 The Competition features both junior and senior divisions.
-In addition to cash prizes, the winner of the senior division performs a concerto movement with the Peninsula Symphony on our Family Concert in April, and winners of the junior division perform their solo selections in a recital format prior to the orchestra's performance that afternoon at 2:15pm.
+In addition to cash prizes, the winner of the senior division performs a concerto movement with the Peninsula Symphony on our Family Concert on April 7, 2019 at 3pm, and winners of the junior division perform their solo selections in a recital format prior to the orchestra's performance that afternoon at 2:15pm.
 More information on our Family Concert here.

 Junior Division Honorable Mentions

-The 2019 Marilyn Mindell Piano Competition will be held on Saturday, February 2, 2019 at the Braun Music Center on the Stanford University campus.
+The 2020 Marilyn Mindell Piano Competition will be held at the Braun Music Center on the Stanford University campus.
 The Jury will include Peninsula Symphony Music Director, Mitchell Sardou Klein and Stanford University Professor, Fred Weldy.
 More details to come in September 2019.
 Here are entry requirements from the 2019 competition below:

 For general information and inquiries, please contact us at email@example.com or (650) 941-5291

 Eligibility: Open to all pianists 15-18 years old as of February 2, 2019, residing in the Santa Clara, San Mateo, San Francisco, Contra Costa, and Alameda counties.

 1st prize - $1000, in addition to a performance of one movement of a concerto with the Peninsula Symphony at the Family Concert on April 7, 2019